 Developing research that will get published by medical journals is an important part of advancing a physician’s career.
-To get insight into how to conduct research that medical journals will want to publish, we spoke with recognized author, hematologist, and our advisor, Dr. Mikkael Sekeres.
+To get insight into how to conduct research that medical journals will want to publish, we spoke with recognized author and hematologist, Dr. Mikkael Sekeres.
 Dr. Sekeres has authored or co-authored more than 350 manuscripts and 650 abstracts; served as the primary investigator of dozens of clinical trials, and the inaugural editor-in-chief of the ASH Clinical News magazine; has written over 60 essays for The New York Times and other venues; and has authored eight books, including When Blood Breaks Down: Life Lessons from Leukemia and Drugs and FDA: Safety, Efficacy, and the Public’s Trust.

 Why is conducting research that gets published in medical journals important?